murilo-toddy/autunumus/slam/README.md

 ```

 Output data will automatically be stored at a `logs.txt` file.
 It will also
-be sent to an external API (refer to `visualization-api` module) to allow
+be sent to an external API (refer to `telemetry-api` module) to allow
 for telemetry visualization.